 Dates and Times

 Camp Happiness runs Monday to Friday from 9:30 am to 3 pm.
-Camp Happiness is six weeks from Monday, June 20th to Friday, July 29th.
-There is no camp on Monday, July 4th.
+Camp Happiness is six, one-week sessions – there is no camp on July 4th.

 Cost & Financial Assistance

-The cost for Camp Happiness is $1,656 for all 6 weeks or $276 each week.
+The cost for Camp Happiness is $350 each week.
 Financial assistance may be available through various funding sources.
-If you provide your own transportation or live in Cuyahoga County, a transportation discount may be available.

 Camp Happiness is an approved Waiver Provider.
 You must contact your Support Administrator prior to camp beginning in order to add Camp Happiness as a Waiver Service (Certification area is Community Respite).